New and Current Students

 Orientations & Welcomes

-- International Student Orientation: Orientation to help international students find their way around and handle paperwork
+- International Student Orientation: Orientation to help international students find their way around UNH.

-- Graduate Assistant Orientation: This is a mandatory orientation for all new graduate assistants held each semester
+- Graduate Assistant Orientation: This is a mandatory orientation for all new graduate assistants.

-- Commuter Transfer & Survival Day: A way for commuters, transfer, and non-traditional students to get to know UNH
+- Commuter & Transfer Student Help: A way for commuters, transfer, and non-traditional students to get to know UNH.

-- See the Summer Registration and Refund Deadlines page for when terms start, registration deadlines, add/drop dates, and refund periods.
+- See the UNH Graduate School Academic Calendars for registration deadlines, add/drop dates, and refund periods.

-- Monday, July 15: Last day to register for MST Students without having degree status discontinued
+- Friday, September 14: Last day for graduate students to register and pay without having degree status discontinued

 - All graduate students must be registered for coursework every semester until you complete your program of study.
 If you have questions, review our policy on continuous registration.